J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Symmetry in molecules.md

 - If an orbital _transforms as a Cartesian function_ (e.g. $x$, $y^2$, $xz$), then its representation _can be read from the character table_
 	- A factor of $\exp(-r)$ is _directionless_ and _can be ignored_ when finding representation
+	- Needs to have the _origin on the "central" atom_
 	- Example: $p_x$ on the oxygen atom of water transforms as $x$, and therefore is represented by $B_1$

-## Characters
+	- For _multi-dimensional_ representations (see below), it transforms as a _set_ of functions

+## Representation matrices and characters
 - On most molecules, orbitals _not on the central atom_ will be _moved_ by some of the symmetry operations
-- In this case, using _a whole set of orbitals as a basis_, one can represent the action of the operation via a _representation matrix_
+- In this case, using _multiple orbitals as a basis_, one can represent the action of the operation via a _representation matrix_
-	- The _dimension_ of the representation is equal to _the number of orbitals_
+	- The _dimension_ of the representation is equal to _the number of basis orbitals_

 - Example: The _hydrogen orbitals in water_, $s_A$ and $s_B$:
 	- The action of $C_2^z$ -
 	$$\displaylines{C_2^zs_A=s_B \hspace{1cm} C_2^zs_B=s_A \\ \begin{pmatrix}0 & 1 \\ 1 & 0\end{pmatrix}\begin{pmatrix}s_A \\ s_B\end{pmatrix}=\begin{pmatrix}s_B \\ s_A\end{pmatrix}}$$
-	- The matrix on the LHS is te _representation matrix_ for $C_2^z$
+	- The matrix on the LHS is the _representation matrix_ for $C_2^z$

 - The _trace_ of a representation matrix is known as the _character_ of the operation
-	- The character of the _identity_ operation is equal to the _dimension_ of the representation
+	- The _character of the identity_ operation is equal to the _dimension_ of the representation

+- If there is an operation $R$, then the character is _denoted_ $\chi(R)$

 - The characters can be found _without writing out the representation matrix_:
 	- _Add_ $1$ for _each orbital symmetric w.r.t. the operation_